deshartman/crelay-payments/README.md

 This is a reference implementation aimed at introducing the key concepts of Conversation Relay.
 The key here is to ensure it is a workable environment that can be used to understand the basic concepts of Conversation Relay.
 It is intentionally simple and only the minimum has been done to ensure the understanding is focussed on the core concepts.

-## Release v4.3.1
+## Release v4.4.0

-This release adds complete CRelay method support by implementing the remaining Twilio WebSocket message types.
-The system now supports all official Twilio Conversation Relay WebSocket messages including `switch-language` for dynamic language switching and `play-media` for audio playback from URLs.
-These additions provide full coverage of Twilio's Conversation Relay capabilities with proper type safety and consistent tool patterns.
+This release introduces **Direct Parameter Configuration Migration**, simplifying the architecture by migrating from file-based configuration to direct parameter passing for context and tool manifests.
+Services now receive configuration data directly as parameters, eliminating file I/O overhead and improving performance while providing greater flexibility for configuration sources.

+**✅ No Migration Required**: The system now uses direct parameter passing, eliminating the need for external configuration management systems.

 See the [CHANGELOG.md](./CHANGELOG.md) for detailed release history.

 ## Prerequisites